-A defect found in code in the Production environment and a fix needs to be implemented.
-Once the change implemented and a defect is fixed, now it is time to bring this code change back in the Development environment so that the defect will not occur again and again in the Production environment in the future.
+A defect found in code in the Production environment and a fix need to be implemented.
+Once the change is implemented, and a defect is fixed, now it is time to bring this code change back in the Development environment so that the defect will not occur again and again in the future production environment.

-The first option is a simple git merge and it is an ideal solution if it works.
-However, there are other changes done in the Production environment also and those can not be brought back to the Development environment while merging.
+The first option is a simple git merge, and it is an ideal solution if it works.
+However, other changes are done in the Production environment, and those can not be brought back to the Development environment while merging.
 And in that case, cherry-pick is the correct option.

 Cherry-pick brings that commit which was made for bug fix only.
 It does not pick the other commits.

-Fig 2: Now commit H is cherry-picked on the Development branch and resulting commit is H’.
+Fig 2: Now commit H is cherry-picked on the Development branch, and the resulting commit is H’.
 Commit G changes are not included in the Development branch.

 How to Use GIT Cherry-pick with Example?

 Suppose we have two branches [master and new_feature] [command used to see the branch-git branch]